Let’s chat about eco-friendly disposable nappies. Specifically, the best eco-friendly nappies that actually work.

 I switched to the more eco-friendly disposable nappies on the market.
 I found they were a little more expensive than other nappies.
 However, as we were only using one pack of nappies a month, I felt I could accommodate the extra spend.

 I really love washable nappies, and would always recommend them over disposables.
 However, perhaps reusables don’t work for you.
 Or perhaps you’re not into the idea of reusable nappies.
 I understand they are not for everyone.
-As such, I thought I’d do a round-up of the eco-friendly disposable nappies available in the UK.
+As such, I thought I’d do a round-up of the best eco-friendly disposable nappies available in the UK.

 Can disposable nappies be eco-friendly?